bentalebahmed/BlueUnity/README.md

 Import `UnityAndroidBluetooth.unitypackage` (V3) into a Unity project.
 In the Scenes folder, you will find a scene "SampleScene" to test the Bluetooth plugin.
 Make sure to set the minimum Android API level to API level 27 from Player Settings.

+I used Unity 2020.3.28f1 LTS to create and build my apk for this plug-in.

 ## Usage

 1) Build the game using SampleScene or use the one I already built (see in 'Use this build to test/ V3').